Texas Release of Deed of Trust

 Purchase Money Promissory Note for Real Estate Purchase

-If you are selling a real estate property and allowing the buyer to pay part of the purchase price over time, secure payment of the outstanding balance with this Purchase Money Promissory Note.
+If you are selling a real estate property and allowing the buyer to pay the purchase price over time, make sure the buyer signs this Purchase Money Promissory Note.

 • The buyer will pay off the balance of the purchase price in regular installments, rather than having to come up with all of the purchase money in order to close the sale.